Son of US District Judge Esther Salas killed, husband shot | Taiwan News

 The gunman posed as a delivery driver, according to a judiciary official who wasn’t authorized to comment and spoke anonymously to the AP.
 They said Salas was in the basement at the time and wasn’t injured and her husband is recovering from surgery.

-Salas, seated in Newark's U.S. District Court, was nominated by President Barack Obama and confirmed in 2011.
+Salas, seated in Newark, was nominated by President Barack Obama and confirmed in 2011.
 Prior to that she served as a U.S. Magistrate Judge in New Jersey, after working as an assistant public defender for several years.

 Her highest-profile case in recent years was the financial fraud case involving husband-and-wife “Real Housewives of New Jersey” reality TV stars Teresa and Joe Giudice, whom Salas sentenced to prison for crimes including bankruptcy fraud and tax evasion.
 Salas staggered their sentences so that one of them could be available to take care of their four children.